fulldecent/swift6-module-template/Recipe.md

             8. Use the File inspector to change the location (the folder icon button) to ~/Desktop/`__PROJECT_NAME__`/Tests

-        3. Fix the Info.plist file configuration (this is a bug/workaround with Xcode, no radar submitted yet)
+        3. Fix the Info.plist file configuration (Xcode makes renaming folders a pain)

             1. Click `__PROJECT_NAME__` on the left (the blue icon)